MrMilitaryMech/MrMilitaryMech/README.md

 # My Profile Thingymabob

 Welcome to my Profile!
 I'm MrMilitaryMech, a programmer from the UK.
-I like to make various different things with my vast amount of knowledge with programming.
+I spend a lot of my time experimenting with APIs.

 My Languages:
 1. HTML
 2. CSS